Joint Rent Group - 2025 Minutes

 Jane shared the outstanding actions on screen and went through the updates received.

-JRG094 outcome of the lock-up review - quarterly progress updates previously agreed so will be put on agenda for full JRG 25/9/25.
+JRG094 outcome of the lock-up review – quarterly progress updates previously agreed, so will be put on agenda for full JRG 25/9/25.

-JRG098 – Update provided and a review of these charges is being carried out during 2025/26 - whilst the savings that were approved will have an impact on the overall projected cost of these services, the outcome of the review will outline the costs that will be paid by the HRA going forward.
-The outcome of this review will be reported to the JRG when it’s completed – planned for August so outcome should be known for Sept JRG.
+JRG098 – Update provided and a review of these charges is being carried out during 2025/26.
+Whilst the savings that were approved will have an impact on the overall projected cost of these services, the outcome of the review will outline the costs that will be paid by the HRA going forward.
+The outcome of this review will be reported to the JRG when it’s completed – planned for August, so outcome should be known for Sept JRG.

-JRG099 – Void template been amended so that average relet days without discounts are included and will be used once Q1 data is available.
+JRG099 – Void template has been amended so that average relet days without discounts are included and will be used once Q1 data is available.

 The current financial position is to manage spend to necessary works as best as possible.
 Lifecycle renewal years are used as indicators of what might be required but not necessarily an automatic renewal of items.
 Currently discussing and considering the implications of pre-inspection approvals prior to progressing with renewals.
 This will need adequate resourcing and an assessment on cost of delivering pre-inspections.

-Void Budget and Performance Monitoring – Year end 24/25 (Jonathan Stewart/ Nicola Pettigrew/Craig Wilson)
+Void Budget and Performance Monitoring – Year end 24/25

 Update on Capital Programme P2